chaoge525/soafee_demo/documentation/introduction.rst

     build-time kernel configuration checks.
   * Tools provided for quality assurance and build support.

-Other features of EWAOL include:

-  * The features provided by the ``poky.conf`` distribution, which EWAOL extends.
+By extending the following distributions, EWAOL also inherits and adapts additional features:

+  * Poky distribution (``poky.conf``) from the ``meta-poky`` Yocto layer

    * Systemd used as the init system.
    * RPM used as the package management system.

+  * Cassini distribution (``cassini.conf``) from the
+    ``meta-cassini-distro`` Yocto layer

+   * Container engine and runtime with Docker and runc-opencontainers.
+   * Container workload orchestration with the K3s Kubernetes distribution.

 **********************
 Documentation Overview